 - Write using normal conversational language.

 - Include helpful graphics (like infographics) in the post

-- Don't come across arrogant, but confidence is a virtue
+- Don't come across as arrogant, but confidence is a virtue.

 Write with authority.
 If your writing appears wishy-washy, your audience won't grab hold of your position and fully consider it.
 Be strong and confident.

 Acknowledge external expertise.
 Confidence is great, but arrogance isn't.
 Link to experts in the field even if they are your competition.
 Be honest with your readers and connect them with those who are equally as knowledgeable as you.